-Jump into this list of the Best Nintendo Switch Platformers
+Jump into this list of the best Nintendo Switch platformers

 - Multiplayer mode is somewhat bare

-Shovel Knight is a retro darling, paying homage to classic 8-bit side scrollers while carving a distinct path of its own.

-Best Indie: Celeste
+Best indie: Celeste

-Indie games are a dime a dozen on the Nintendo Switch, but every so often, an outstanding game bubbles to the surface.
+Indie games are a dime a dozen on the Nintendo Switch, but an outstanding game bubbles to the surface every so often.
 Celeste tells a sad, compelling story while also remaining fun and challenging to play.

 You play as Madeline, a young woman who sets out to scale Celeste Mountain to find herself.
 The game's story is poignant and relatable, and underneath the allegory is an unforgiving precision platformer that will put your platforming skills to the test.
 Players will guide Madeline over huge chasms, bouncing off walls and between spikes, with only a simple mid-air dash to assist.
-With levels that range from hard to insanely hard, Celeste is punishing but forgiving, allowing players to quickly resume where they died, so cumbersome loading screens never break up the pace of the game.
+With levels that range from hard to insanely hard, Celeste is punishing but forgiving, allowing players to quickly resume where they died, so cumbersome loading screens never break up the game's pace.

 Celeste is a rare platformer that tells a compelling narrative while never lifting its foot off of the player's neck.
 The game is difficult, and the unlockable B-side and C-side levels get even more brutal.
 But in doing so, the gameplay mirrors the traumatic themes of anxiety, social pressures, and being content with oneself that its heroine contends with.
 Celeste is compelling in its storytelling and is well worth the time of platformer fans.